Raine Square: Redevelopment

 The later development of the square involved the construction of a large multi-storey building over what had been the square, maintaining some of the heritage properties that had been on the periphery of the original square.
 It has since gone through a range of owners and developments since the original construction.
 In 2017 further developments were made to the complex of properties related to Raine Square.

-Transport Links
+Transport links

-Raine Square features a connection to Perth Underground station, and the free red CAT service which stops nearby.
+Raine Square features a connection to Perth Underground station, and the free red CAT bus service which stops nearby.
 Multiple bus services can be accessed via William and Wellington streets.